Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation: Demasked Smoothing

-\textbf{Certified recovery.} We define a set of column masks for which $T=2$.
-We assign every $k$-th column to be not covered in the mask $M[k]$ (Figure \ref{fig:rec_2_example}).
+\textbf{Certified recovery.} We define column masking $M$ for which $T=2$.
+We assign every $k$-th block column to be visible in the mask $M[k]$ (Figure \ref{fig:rec_2_example}).
 Any $(p, l) \in \mathcal{P}$ can intersect at most two adjacent columns since $(p, l)$ has the same width as a column.
-Thus, it can be not covered in at most two masks (Figure \ref{fig:rec_2_scheme}).
+Thus, it can affect at most two masks (Figure \ref{fig:rec_2_scheme}).
 A similar scheme can be proposed for the rows.
 Due to the block size in $B$, the patch $(p, l)$ cannot intersect more than four blocks at once.
-We define a mask set that we call \emph{3-mask} s. t. for any four adjacent blocks two belong to the same mask (Figures \ref{fig:rec_3_scheme}).
-Hence $T=3$ for 3-mask.
-See details in Appendix \ref{appendix:masking_strategies}.
-To achieve $T=4$ any assignment of blocks to the masks works.
-We consider \emph{4-mask} that allows uniform distribution of the unmasked blocks in the image (Figure \ref{fig:rec_4_scheme}).
+We define a mask set that we call \emph{3-mask} s. t. for any four adjacent blocks two are visible in the same mask (Figures \ref{fig:rec_3_scheme}).
+Hence, a patch for 3-mask can affect no more than 3 masks, $T=3$.
+To achieve $T=4$ any assignment of visible blocks to the masks works.
+We consider \emph{4-mask} that allows uniform coverage of the visible blocks in the image (Figure \ref{fig:rec_4_scheme}).
+See details on masking schemes in Appendix \ref{appendix:masking_strategies}.

-\textbf{Certified detection.} We define $M_d = \{M_d[k]\}_{k=1}^K$ to be a set of masks s. t.\ for $\forall\ (p, l) \in \mathcal{P}\ \exists\ m \in M_d: A(x,\ p,\ l) \odot m = x \odot m$ i. e.\ for every patch exists at least one mask that covers this patch.
+\textbf{Certified detection.} We define $M_d$ to be a set of masks for certified detection (we use subscript $d$ for distinction). $M_d$ should have the property: $\forall\ (p, l) \in \mathcal{P}\ \exists\ m \in M_d: A(x,\ p,\ l) \odot m = x \odot m$ i. e.\ for every patch exists at least one mask not affected by this patch.
 For a patch of size $H^\prime \times W^\prime$ we consider $K=W - W^\prime + 1$ masks such that the mask $M_d[k]$ masks a column of width $W^\prime$ starting at the horizontal position $k$ in the image (Figure \ref{fig:det_col}).
-To obtain the guarantee for the same $\mathcal{P}$ with a smaller $K$, we consider a set of strided columns of width $W^{\prime\prime} \geq W^\prime$ and stride $W^{\prime\prime} - W^\prime + 1$ that also satisfy the condition (see the proof adapted from PatchCleanser\cite{xiang2021patchcleanser} in Section \ref{appendix:strided_proof} in the Appendix).
+To obtain the guarantee for the same $\mathcal{P}$ with a smaller $K$, we consider a set of strided columns of width $W^{\prime\prime} \geq W^\prime$ and stride $W^{\prime\prime} - W^\prime + 1$ that also satisfy the condition (see the proof adapted from \citet{xiang2021patchcleanser} in Appendix \ref{appendix:proofs}).
 A similar scheme can be proposed for the rows (Figure \ref{fig:det_row}).
 Alternatively, we could use a set of block masks of size $H^\prime \times W^\prime$.
 Then the number of masks grows quadratically with the image resolution.
-Therefore, in the experiments we focus on the column and the row masking schemes.
+Hence, in the experiments we focus on the column and the row masking schemes.